Cabbage white caterpillars

 Learn how to protect your brassica crops and nasturtiums from caterpillars of cabbage white butterflies.

-The caterpillars of both the small and large cabbage white butterflies are are the two culprits.
-The first is pale green with a body up to 2.5cm long, the second is bigger at 4cm and is yellow with black markings.
-The adult butterflies lay eggs at different times: the small from February to April and again in late-summer, the large in April and May.
-This means the caterpillars can be busily munching away from early spring through to autumn.
+Cabbage white butterflies are the caterpillars of both the small and large white butterflies (Pieris rapae and Pieris brassicae).
+Small white caterpillars are pale green with a body up to 2.5cm long, while large white caterpillars are 4cm and are yellow with black markings.
+The adult butterflies lay eggs from May to June and then July to September.
+This means you can find cabbage white caterpillars on your brassicas from late spring through to autumn.

-Caterpillars eating holes in the outer and inner leaves of brassicas, with nasturtiums also being attacked.
+Caterpillars eating holes in the outer and inner leaves of brassicas, with nasturtiums also being used.